oxc-project/bench-javascript-parser-written-in-rust/README.md

 The purpose of this benchmark is for people who wants to evaluate and compare the performance characteristics of these parsers.

+## Summary

-The numbers indicate that Oxc is at least 3 times faster than Swc and 5 times faster than Biome.
+Oxc's parser is at least 3x faster than swc and 5x faster than Biome.

+Please note that it is not an apple to apple comparison with Biome.
+Biome's parser [produces a CST](https://biomejs.dev/internals/architecture) instead of an AST, which requires a lot more work.

 ## CPU